BLKSerene/Wordless/README.md

 <span id="doc-eng-concordancer"></span>
 ### Concordancer [[Back to Contents]](#doc)
-In *Concordancer*, you can search for any token in different files and generate concordance lines or plots.
+In *Concordancer*, you can search for any token in different files and generate concordance lines.
+You can adjust the settings for the generated data via **Generation Settings**.

 After the concordance lines are generated and displayed in the table, you can sort the results by clicking **Sort Results** or search in results by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

+In addition, you can generate concordance plots for any search term.
+You can modify the settings for the generated figure via **Figure Settings**.
 By default, data in concordance plot are sorted by file.
 You can sort the data by search term instead via **Figure Settings → Sort Results by**.

 1. **Left**:<br>
     The context before each search term, which displays 10 tokens left to the **Node** by default.
 You can change this behavior via **Generation Settings**.